MONEY

 The hardest part about being a micro-consultant in Kenya

-As more people gain access to global information and DIY solutions, convincing them that your tailored expertise is worth investing in can feel like an uphill battle.
+As more people gain access to global information and DIY solutions, convincing them that your tailored expertise is worth investing in can feel like the hardest part about being a micro-consultant.

 You’re not just competing with local consultants but also with the vast amount of free resources and online tutorials that are increasingly accessible.
 Balancing the need to be indispensable while facing these hurdles is no small feat.

 You’re a girl blogger, yeah?
-A potential client hits your DM, eager to find out how you come up with the perfect captions for your girl micro-blog, only to ghost you after you walk them step by step through your unique strategy.
+The hardest part about being a micro-consultant is when a potential client hits your DM, eager to find out how you come up with the perfect captions for your girl micro-blog, only to ghost you after you walk them step by step through your unique strategy.

 They clearly used your session as a free strategy call, taking notes and then disapearing off to go apply the techniques you gave them, without so much as oppefing a donation to keep your services going.
 You realise you trustingly gave away something invaluable for free.